Skip to main content

 Specific prospective focused (non-random) excess tissue collections.
 The PBC’s IRB does not cover researcher driven collections for a specific research purpose.
 This type of project would require separate IRB approval.
 Collection of specimens only for research, without clinical evaluation.
 This type of project requires prospective informed consent from the participant and would need further evaluation by the IRB.

-Please contact Nicole Pistorius, the Project Manager at the PBC, to discuss the details of your study to determine if an IRB is needed.
+Please contact Kiersten Kegges, the Project Manager at the PBC, to discuss the details of your study to determine if an IRB is needed.

 • Identifiers or linkage codes are needed by the researchers.
 Identifiers and linkage codes can be provided to a researcher but only when the study has received full board IRB approval, a signed written consent was obtained, and all of the investigators requesting the samples and/or data are named investigators on the IRB-approved submission permitting the receipt of patient identifiable data.
 Unless there is a full board IRB approval status addressing the stipulations listed above, all specimens are disbursed in a de-identified fashion.